turnerbenjamin/grid-cove/gc-back-end/docs/2._test-plans/user-story-14-test-plan.md

 - [x] INT14-9: It should respond with a 400 response if the updated password does not contain at least one digit
 - [x] INT14-10: It should respond with a 400 response if the updated password does not contain at least one special character
 - [x] INT14-11: It should respond with a 500 response if findByIdAndUpdate rejects
+- [x] INT14-12: It should update the password